ImperialCollegeLondon/pyrealm/docs/source/hygro.md

 rh_2d = np.broadcast_to(rh_1d, (n_pts, n_pts))
 ```

-## Conversion functions

-### Hygrometric conversions

-The {class}`~pyrealm.pmodel.PModelEnvironment` class requires vapour pressure
+The {class}`~pyrealm.pmodel.PModelEnvironment` class requires vapour pressure deficit
-deficit (VPD, Pa) as an input, but forcing datasets often provide alternative
+(VPD, Pa) as an input, but forcing datasets often provide alternative representations.
-representations.
-The utilities provide functions to calculate saturated vapour
+The {mod}`~pyrealm.hygro`  provide functions to calculate saturated vapour pressure for
-pressure for a given temperature and the conversions from vapour pressure,
+a given temperature and the conversions from vapour pressure, relative humidity and
-relative humidity and specific humidity to vapour pressure deficit.
+specific humidity to vapour pressure deficit.

 ```{admonition} Vapour Pressure and units
 :class: warning